 “That’s the plan,” Wilhelm replied.
 “We’ll enter the planet’s orbit, then try to pinpoint the signal’s location.
 Once we have it, we’ll use one of the landers to explore in greater depth.
 Hopefully, we’ll be able to make contact.
 At the very least, we should be able to find whatever’s broadcasting it, and that alone could prove to be valuable knowledge.”

 “How will we-” I suddenly paused to yawn, then rubbed my eyes.
 “Sorry.
-How long until we arrive?”
+How long until we can land?”

 “Going from one nap to another,” Luís said, grinning at me.
 “I like your style.
 Unfortunately for me, I still have to do some check-ups on the reactor.”

-He rose from his seat as well, far more practiced than me in the one-g of acceleration that Odysseus operated under.
+He rose from his seat as well, far more practiced than me in the zero-g of the command center.
 He climbed down the ladder, only pausing to check his watch.
 Valentina followed after him, after giving me another once-over.